kaos-dev/KLoggerV2/README.md

     }

     i {
-        MainActivity.Example.doSomething() //doSomething and Log the result
+        Example.doSomething() //doSomething and Log the result
     }
     // or
     i {"Pizza"} //where Pizza can be Any? variable